January 29-February 1, 2020--Sorry, this trip is SOLD OUT.

 8 am - Breakfast at Chamberlin’s Ole Forest Inn.

-9 am - departure to Munising/Eben Ice Caves/Pictured Rocks National Lakeshore
+9 am - departure to Munising/Pictured Rocks National Lakeshore

 Steve Tchozeski of Great Lakes Geoscience will accompany this portion of our tour as we explore the beautiful frozen waterfalls and sandstone outcroppings of the Munising area.
-Weather permitting and ice-pack permitting, we will spend the day exploring the Eben Ice Caves and/or the ice caves of Grand Island National Recreation Area.
+Weather permitting and ice-pack permitting, we will spend the day exploring the ice formations and outcroppings in the Munising area.
 All hikes will be guided by both Steve and Tasha.
 We will have lunch at Falling Rock Cafe in Munising before heading out to visit Munising Falls and Wagner Falls.
 We will return to Chamberlin’s Ole Forest Inn at approximately 5 pm.
 Please note that the hiking for this day is mildly strenuous but does not require any special climbing equipment or snowshoes.
 We will do our best to select hikes that are scenic, safe, and within the capabilities of the group.

 6 pm - Dinner at Chamberlin’s Old Forest Inn